whaatt/Literature/README.md

 Literature
 =============
-An Implementation of the Card Game.
+An Implementation of the Card Game

 - Uses Pure Python 3 for everything.
 - Game and players are written as classes.